omega8cc/boa/docs/AI-POLICY.md

 service nginx configtest
 ```

+For a full end-to-end runbook (deploy, realip, per-site policy, bans, rollback, the
+shared lock) on a disposable VM, see [AI-POLICY-TESTING.md](AI-POLICY-TESTING.md).

 ## Caveats

 - **UA tokens age.** Vendors add and rename agents; the maps are a point-in-time list